-The following policy pertains to students who take part in class offerings from CWETN, through Contracted (University or Technical College), Dual Credit Courses, Virtual School courses or any other classes purchased outside the realm of the Colby High School curriculum offerings.
+The following policy pertains to students who take part in class offerings from CWETN, through Contracted (University or Technical College), Dual Credit Courses, Odysseyware, and Virtual School courses or any other classes purchased outside the realm of the Colby High School curriculum offerings.

 - 1. The School District of Colby agrees to pay the initial cost of the coursework offered from the classes types listed above. - 2.
-If the student drops the class or does not complete the coursework required, the financial obligation becomes that of the parent/student.
-If the student does not receive a final grade of a C or better, the financial obligation becomes that of the parent/student.
-The parent/student will reimburse the School District for all costs pertaining to the course. - 3.
-In order for a student to enroll in university/technical college coursework, they must meet all requirements established by both the UW/Wisconsin Technical College, and the Colby High School. - 4.
-All parties involved must agree to the stipulation in this agreement before enrolling as verified with their signature. - 5.
-Schedules are finalized during the summer months.
-It is sometimes necessary to contact the student during that time.
-Please provide contact information.
+If the student drops the class or does not complete the coursework required, the parent/student becomes financially obligated.
+If the student does not receive a final grade of a C or better, the parent/student becomes financially obligated.
+The parent/student will reimburse the School District for all costs pertaining to the course. - Students enrolled in Odysseyware and Virtual School Courses class must pass the course with a D- or better.
+If the student receives a failing grade or does not finish the course in the required time, the parent/student will reimburse the School District for all costs pertaining to the course. - 4.
+Students must meet all requirements established by both the UW/Wisconsin Technical College and Colby High School in order to enroll in the university or technical college coursework. - 5.
+All parties involved must agree to the stipulation in this agreement before enrolling, as verified by their signature.